timothyliu23/VTA-Network/README.md

 The repository is organized as follows:
 /data

-- transit_network_inbound_multi2.gml # GML file of the transit network /scripts
+- transit_network_inbound_multi2.gml # orignal GML file of the transit network /scripts
+- gtfs_vta_network_data.gml # The updated network dataset
-- analysis.py # Python script for network analysis (TBD)
+- VTA_Network.ipynb # Python script for network analysis
 - /gtfs_vta # Bus route information includes stops, schedule, and runtime etc.

 - ---

 ## Data

-The primary dataset is the **VTA transit network**, which has been converted to a GML file for analysis.
+The primary dataset is the **VTA transit network** GTFS data, which has been converted to a GML file for analysis.
 Data includes:
 - Nodes: Stations/stops in the network.
 - Edges: Connections (routes) between stations.